Texiwill/aac-lib/ovfimport/README.md

 for more items.

 ### Changelog
+1.2 updates to support Nested ESXi Appliance with the need for the --allowAllExtraConfig option to ovftool

 1.1 changed forceIpv6 to be just ipv6 in lookup with a directive to look up the exact keyvalue pair.

 1.0 first release